ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 It implements the [GetExtraData("fieldname")](https://www.amibroker.com/guide/afl/getextradata.html) function in AB AFL, but allows more flexibilty based on the users need.
 The Data is not persistent, will need to be sent again if AB is restarted.

+Individual fields are not updated, the entire string is replaced with the new json-ed packet.

 **ORDER** See the Json recommended section, ExtraData message has to start with "ed" field.
 Subsequent order does not matter.

 **STRUCTURE** This is simple fields string, float, Array of numbers.